Jesperoka/robust_rl/docker_guide.md

 2. Clone `robust_rl/` inside `~/thesis/`

-3. While in `robust_rl/`, build container from dockerfile by running:
+3. While in `robust_rl/`, build container from dockerfile by running (here, `robust` is the name we give to the container):
 ```sh
 docker build -t robust .
 ```